Celebrate Life Below Water. Eat Blue

 Other members of the ocean cleaning team include cleaner shrimps, surgeonfish, angelfish and neon gobies.
 All of these cleaning species have vital roles in keeping our marine environment clean and healthy.
 Cleaner shrimps often advertise their services by a spectacular rocking dance and have excellent dentistry skills, cleaning teeth and forming trusting relationships with large predatory fish.
 These fantastic little shrimps form incredible relationships with Moray Eels, one of the most unusual ocean friendships!
 Neon gobies also advertise their cleaning services by performing a little dance and often clean as a male-female duo.
 These cleaner species, whilst having separate cleaning stations, can also clean a larger client simultaneously, working as the ocean’s very own cleaning team.

-Cleaner eel of the ocean, the moray eel
+Cleaner eel of the ocean, the Moray eel

 A cleaner shrimp providing services to a Moray Eel